How Video Producer Amanda DiMartino Turned Years of Classes into Real Spanish Conversations

 In 2018, she enrolled in a weekly class with around 15 other people.
 These lessons, along with free tutoring sessions she found through various organizations, gave her practice, though they still left her feeling stuck.
 “I lived in New York at the time, so I had multiple opportunities a day to try my Spanish in real life,” she recalls.
 “But I was nervous whenever someone would come up to me on the subway and ask for directions in Spanish.
 I wanted to help, but I couldn’t respond.”
 The frustration lingered, and she admits typing frantically into her phone more than once, wishing she could stand on her own two feet without an app.

-Eager to break out of this rut, she searched online for private tutors, like Spanish55, who could match her specific needs.
+Eager to break out of this rut, she searched online for online Spanish tutors, like Spanish55, who could match her specific needs.
 “I knew a lot of vocabulary, but actually speaking was really difficult,” she explains.
 By 2020, she was taking tailored sessions that forced her to focus on conversation.
 “The way it’s structured, it’s like chatting with a friend.
 I do two classes a week for an hour each, and we review my day, talk about what’s going on in my life, and then jump into the lesson.”
 This transition from big, meandering classes, to one-on-one attention, became a turning point.

 Switching coaches over the years turned out to be surprisingly helpful.
 Her first coach slowed everything down so she could iron out the basics, while a second coach spoke at a faster pace.
 “I remember saying, ‘I want the challenge, so don’t slow down!’
 Admittedly, I asked her to repeat things multiple times… but I liked that she pushed me.”
 She also realized that each coach brought a different accent or perspective.
 After a break to handle a move across the country, Amanda found someone from Venezuela but living in the neighboring country of Colombia: our very own Coach, Jessica, also featured in this issue, who helped her focus on, among other things, Colombian slang.